INTEGRATION PSYCHOTHERAPY

 Finally acknowledging and being with the thoughts and emotions we've avoided for so long can feel daunting.

-Whatever is troubling you, it can be helpful to explore it together.
+Whatever is troubling you, and if you're unable to confide in a family member or friend, it can be helpful to explore it with someone independent, outside your immediate circle.

-I offer a free 20 minute consultation so you can find out more.
+I offer a free 20 minute call so you can learn more.

-For me, the triangle with the line through is a useful reminder of Carl Jung's model of the psyche (as well as being the elemental symbol for air and resembling the letter A).
+The symbol of the triangle with the line through is a useful reminder of Carl Jung's model of the psyche.

-Representing the shape of an iceberg it can be seen as a metaphor for how we might think about the mind.
+Representing the shape of an iceberg it can be seen as a metaphor for the mind.
 The conscious aspects of the self are represented by the portion that sits above the line, or the surface of the water, within our awareness, accessible through everyday thoughts, feelings, and sensations.

 What we know we know.